octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/applicability.md

   Python's import system is the registry.

 **Verdict.** Embedding is **the most pluggable surface in the framework**.
-We can plug in anything we want without touching cocoindex internals.
+We can plug in anything we want without touching CocoIndex internals.

 ---